ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

 #### Minimum HAL module support

-To run the Mbed OS built-in tests, you need to have ported and verified at least these modules:
+To run the Mbed OS built-in tests, you need to have ported and verified at least these HAL modules:

-- DAPLink.
+- DAPLink or compatible interface firmware.

     <span class="notes">If DAPLink is still under development, please [use manual tests](../porting/manual-testing.html).</span>
 - Low power ticker.